Malicious Friendster Javascript

 Back to my story.
 After viewing my cousin’s profile, I went back to my Friendster homepage and viewed my own profile.
 As soon as my profile finished loading, the same dialog box with the word “american” popped-up.
 I tried to clear the cache and reload the page to see if it was just a temporary thing.
 But after I reloaded my profile page, it still showed up.
 My wife saw it and said that she also experienced the same thing after viewing a friend’s profile.

 I became suspicious and I knew something was wrong.
 Next thing I did was to go to the section where you can edit and customize your Friendster profile.
 I checked and I saw a piece of javascript code embedded inside the Add Media section.
-I knew it wasn’t mine coz I have that thing empty.
-I immediately removed the whole code and clicked on save.
+I knew it wasn’t mine because I keep that field empty.
+I immediately removed the whole code and clicked Save.
 After that, I went back to view my profile and *poof*, gone went the dialog box.

 I’m not really sure what this javascript does, except for the annoying dialog box that pops-up.
 For precautionary measures, I changed my password just to be sure.
 “Better safe than sorry”